Jarvismkennedy/neorg-roam.nvim/README.md

 ## TODO:

--  Create sql module
+-  Create sql module.
--  Implement back links
+-  Implement back links.
+-  Read metadata to get title for links.
+-  Implement other types of linkables.